QuickBooks Blog

 Break-Even Point for Units Sold = Fixed Expenses ÷ (Unit Sales Price – Unit Variable Expenses)

-Running these figures allows you to determine how profitable you’ll remain in the future were something to happen to your company.
+Running these figures allows you to determine how profitable you’ll remain in the future even if something were to happen to your company.

 Return on assets and return on investments